-Today, we're continuing our study of the sevenfold Holy Spirit as described in Isaiah 11:1-5.
-Last week, we talked about the Spirit of Yahweh.
-Today, we're going to talk about the Spirit of wisdom.
+Today, we’re continuing our study of the sevenfold Holy Spirit as described in Isaiah 11:1-5.
+In the last article, we talked about the Spirit of Yahweh.
+Today, we’re going to talk about the Spirit of wisdom.

 As a reminder, our text is: